 An order provides a one-time effect at the time you play it.
-There are two kinds of orders, QRDER (USE) and ORDER (LOST).
+There are two types of orders, ORDER (UsE) and ORDER (Lost).
 After you perform the effects of a used order, put it on top of your used pile, where it again becomes part of your energy.
 After you perform the effects of a lost order, put it in your lost pile.